-Efrén draws on psychological insights to better understand the political attitudes and behaviors of racial and ethnic groups in the U.S. Substantively, he conducts research on implicit political cognition, group identity, and language and political choice.
+Efrén draws on psychological insights to better understand the political attitudes and behaviors of racial and ethnic groups in the U.S. Substantively, he conducts research on implicit political cognition, group identity, and language and survey response.
 Methodologically, he designs and runs experiments, especially in the realm of racial and ethnic politics.
 He also uses latent variable models to design, validate, and refine measures of attitudes, identities, and beliefs in inter-group settings.

 Efrén O. Pérez